Course Outline

 Delivery mode Task No. Assessment Product Individual or Group Weighting % What is the duration / length?
 When should I submit?
 Where should I submit it?

-All 1 Artefact - Creative Group 20%
+All 1 Artefact - Creative, and Oral Group 30%

 Equivalent to 1000 words